 Negotiation between physicians and nurses is a skill acquired through experience.
-From nurses' accounts, negotiation clearly rests on: (1) having a strong clinical grasp and the judgment that this situation needs to be attended to; (2) knowing the physician and having developed a relationship of trust; and (3) skill in making the case.
+From nurses' accounts, negotiation clearly rests on (a) having a strong clinical grasp and the judgment that this situation needs to be attended to, (b) knowing the physician and having developed a relationship of trust, and (c) skill in making the case.